 Do not block out your creativity

 When I block out my creativity it tends to suddenly disrupt my life and destroy everything I’ve been working towards.
 Creativity should enhance your life.
 You need to learn to work with it.

 Have breaks even if you don’t feel like it

 I’d often end up ruining things I’d made because I hadn’t taken a break.
 You should leave this time to reflect on what you’re doing and the purpose of it.
 Creativity takes time.
 Rome wasn’t built in a day.

 Don’t overthink.
 This can block creativity.

 If you are feeling this way at the moment I have written a blog post on Blue Sky Thinking; an exercise you can do with your mind to help start to create again.

-I hate when you hear people saying creativity is childish.
-It’s not, its just that when you’re child your imagination is free of limitations and the stress of adult life.
-So tap into that mindset.
+I absolutely hate it when you hear people saying creativity is childish.
+It’s not, it’s just that when you’re a child, your imagination is free of limitations and the stress of adult life.

-Find inspiration in everything
+Find inspiration in everything and learn to inspire

 Be prepared for a creative crash

-Spend time with like minded people
+Spend time with like-minded people

 Creativity comes from your sensitivity

-Your sensitivity is a strength not a weakness.
+Your sensitivity is a strength, not a weakness.
 Your purpose is to create, this is difficult, so if things go wrong or don’t turn out the way you expected them to, don’t beat yourself up about it.